Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 ### Authorize a recurring transaction

-Add the `RecurrentPayment` node to the `Payment` node to schedule future recurrences when authorizing a transaction for the first time in the recurrence series.
+Add the `RecurrentPayment` node to the `Payment` node to schedule future recurrencies when authorizing a transaction for the first time in the recurrence series.

 #### Request